dart-archive/jnigen/README.md

 C code is always generated into a directory with it's own build configuration.
 It's built as a separate dynamic library.

-Lastly, [dart_only bindings](#pure-dart-bindings) mode is also available as a proof-of-concept, which does not need intermediate C bindings apart from dependency on the support library `package:jni`.
+Lastly, [dart_only bindings](#pure-dart-bindings) mode is also available as a proof-of-concept.
+It does not need intermediate C bindings, only a dependency on the support library `package:jni`.

 ## Example
-It's possible to generate bindings for libraries, or Java source files.
+It's possible to generate bindings for JAR libraries, or Java source files.

 Here's a simple example Java file, in a Flutter Android app.